michelacameletti/risultati_modello_inla/README.md

 - Figure 5: using a lower range would provide more contrast in the plots.
 They are very blue now

-- Figure 6: it would be nice to know which stations are shown and where they are located.
-Please adjust the range of the scale

 ## Revisioni